sphinx-doc/sphinx/doc/templating.rst

 No.  You have several other options:

+* You can write a :class:`~sphinx.application.TemplateBridge` subclass that calls your template engine of choice, and set the :confval:`template_bridge` configuration value accordingly.

 * You can :ref:`write a custom builder <writing-builders>` that derives from :class:`~sphinx.builder.StandaloneHTMLBuilder` and calls your template engine of choice.